KPL Mission Statement

 Appendix A: Library Bill of Rights

 The American Library Association affirms that all libraries are forums for information and ideas, and that the following basic policies should guide their services.

 The freedom to read is essential to our democracy.
 It is continuously under attack.
 Private groups and public authorities in various parts of the country are working to remove or limit access to reading materials, to censor content in schools, to label "controversial" views, to distribute lists of "objectionable" books or authors, and to purge libraries.
-These actions apparently rise from a view that our national tradition of free expression is no longer valid; that censorship and suppression are needed to counter threats to safety or national security, as well as to avoid the subversion of politics and the corruption of morals.
-We, as citizens devoted to the use of books and as librarians and publishers responsible for disseminating them, wish to assert the public interest in the preservation of the freedom to read.
+These actions apparently arise from a view that our national tradition of free expression is no longer valid; that censorship and suppression are needed to counter threats to safety or national security, as well as to avoid the subversion of politics and the corruption of morals.
+We, as individuals devoted to reading and as librarians and publishers responsible for disseminating ideas, wish to assert the public interest in the preservation of the freedom to read.

 Most attempts at suppression rest on a denial of the fundamental premise of democracy: that the ordinary individual, by exercising critical judgment, will select the good and reject the bad.
 We trust Americans to recognize propaganda and misinformation, and to make their own decisions about what they read and believe.
 We do not believe they are prepared to sacrifice their heritage of a free press in order to be "protected" against what others think may be bad for them.
 We believe they still favor free enterprise in ideas and expression.

 These efforts at suppression are related to a larger pattern of pressures being brought against education, the press, art and images, films, broadcast media, and the Internet.
 The problem is not only one of actual censorship.
 The shadow of fear cast by these pressures leads, we suspect, to an even larger voluntary curtailment of expression by those who seek to avoid controversy or unwelcome scrutiny by government officials.